Courtney Matthews: 2001–2004

 Soon after her arrival in Port Charles, Courtney falls in love and marries A. J. Quartermaine.
 A.J. uses her to get to his biological son Michael Corinthos III, the illegally adopted child of Courtney's half-brother Sonny Corinthos.
 When Courtney defends A.J. to his family, he realizes he truly loves her, and stops trying to trade Courtney for Michael.
 The Quartermaine family freezes A.J.'s bank account, leading him further into his alcoholism.
-After being blackmailed into stripping due to A.J.'s drunk driving accident, A.J. becomes verbally abusive and has Courtney purposely stalked by Coleman Ratcliffe, the strip club's owner, so that he can finally feel like a hero and rescue her.
+After being blackmailed into stripping due to A.J.'s drunk driving crash, A.J. becomes verbally abusive and has Courtney purposely stalked by Coleman Ratcliffe, the strip club's owner, so that he can finally feel like a hero and rescue her.

 Courtney finds out what A.J. is doing and asks for a divorce, with which he presumably complies.
 Meanwhile, Courtney had turned to Sonny's enforcer Jason Morgan for help with the stalker, and develops feelings for him.
 Courtney falls in love with Jason, which causes tension between Jason and Sonny.
 After many trials, they finally marry in a private ceremony in France.
 However, Courtney miscarries their child, which causes strain on their relationship.
 She also feels that Jason's lifestyle makes her act in ways she never had before, including shooting officer Brian Beck.
 Although Brian knows Courtney had shot him, he frames Zander Smith, because he has fallen in love with Courtney.
 During a fire at the Port Charles Hotel, Detective Capelli mortally wounds Brian, who dies in the hospital with Courtney at his side.
 Courtney eventually decides that due to the dangerous nature of Jason's lifestyle, she would rather leave him than watch him die for the mob, and they divorce.